timo-eberl/tracy/README.md

 npm run dev:debug
 ```

 Open the developer tools and navigate to `Sources`.
-You should see the c files and be able to debug them.
+You should see the C files and be able to debug them.

 ### Release Build